Since 1920, Helping Young Artists Take Flight

-Sunday, September 15, 2019 at 4 PM
+Sunday, September 15, 4:30 PM

 American-Italian mezzo-soprano Megan Marino is a genre-adventurous, “gifted actress with a strong, appealing voice graced by a rich lower register” [Opera News].
 Be it on- or off-stage, standard fare, forgotten gem, or a work in progress, she’s driven by the glory of the art form, a deep yearning to tell meaningful stories and pure undiluted moxie.
 The 2019-20 season sees role and house debuts as Dorabella, Susanna & Zerlina in a Mozart and Da Ponte Trilogy with Opéra National de Bordeaux, a return to the Opéra National de Paris for role debuts as Wellgunde in their new Ring Cycle, as well as returns to the Metropolitan Opera as Flora in La traviata and Opera Colorado as Rosina in Il barbiere di Siviglia.
 Upcoming seasons include returns to the Santa Fe Opera and the Metropolitan Opera.
 Her recent appearances include the Metropolitan Opera, Opéra National de Paris, Dallas Opera, Lyric Opera of Chicago, San Francisco Opera, Santa Fe Opera, Spoleto Festival USA and Caramoor Music Festival.
 She has garnered awards from the William Matheus Sullivan Foundation, George London Foundation, Gerda Lissner Foundation, Marcello Giordani Foundation, Kurt Weill Foundation and the Oratorio Society of New York.